iivanoo/covid-apps-observer/data/data_us/reports/resources/org.intermountainhealthcare.android.connectcare___12.9.01.000_00/report.md

 > Awesome Experience!
 Will use in the future if a problem arises.<br> :date: __2021-03-18 22:33:42__

 > Intermountain Healthcare is awesome.<br> :date: __2021-03-11 22:46:59__

-> The absolute best doctors visit I have ever had.
-Easy to set up, easy to schedule, easy to chat and explain my symptoms.
-Instead of the minimum 1 Hr.
-Round trip (realistically 2 Hr.)
-To the office to be told the same thing from login to logout was 12 minutes!
-You do not have to be tech savvy to use this it walks you right through the steps and don't worry if you don't have a computer or laptop you can use your smart phone .
-Rest assured it's an absolute delightful experience.<br> :date: __2021-02-18 23:30:56__